New Ram electric pickup can go up to 500 miles on a charge

 The Ram looks more like the current gas-powered model than a more futuristic concept vehicle the company showed off in January.
 But it’s full of new technology.

-The Rev will come with a choice of two battery packs, the standard one with up to 350 miles of range and an optional larger pack with an expected range of 500 miles.
+The Rev will come with a choice of two battery packs, the standard one with up to 350 miles (560 kilometers) of range and an optional larger pack with an expected range of 500 miles (800 kilometers).

-The company says it also can tow up to 14,000 pounds and carry 2,700 pounds in its bed.
+The company says it also can tow up to 14000 pounds (6350 kilograms) and carry 2700 pounds (1,225 kilograms) in its bed.
 The 654-horsepower truck also can travel from zero to 60 mph (97 kilometers per hour) in 4.4 seconds, exceptionally quick for a vehicle that size.

 It’s built on a new frame designed specifically for larger electric vehicles.